namely, if any man is above reproach, the husband of one wife, having children who believe, not accused of dissipation or rebellion.Titus 1:6(NASB)

-Titus was directed by Paul to appoint elders (or bishops) in every city, in the beautiful island of Crete.
-He was given strict criteria when appointing men to this responsible office: namely - a man who is above reproach.
+Titus was directed by Paul, to appoint elders (or bishops) in every city, in the beautiful island of Crete.
+He was given strict criteria when appointing men to this responsible office: "A man who is above reproach.
 He must be the husband of one wife, having children who believe.
-He must not be accused of unruly behaviour or subversion.
-The men who were to oversee the functioning of the early Christian Church, were to be of exemplary character, and to be doctrinally sound - and this should be the same today!
+He must not be accused of unruly behaviour or subversion."
+The men who were to oversee the functioning of the early Christian Church were to be of exemplary character and to be doctrinally sound - and this should be the same today!

-Church overseers were to be above reproach, as God's steward.
-They were not to be self-willed, quick-tempered or addicted to wine.
-They were not to be pugnacious or fond of sordid gain, but hospitable, loving what is good.. sensible, just, devout, self-controlled and holding fast the gospel, which is in accordance with sound teaching.
-Titus was to make sure that his appointees were able to both exhort in sound doctrine, and to refute those who contradicted the truth of the pure, gospel message.
-The same criteria for elders should be in place to day, but sadly this is rarely the case.
+Church overseers were to be above reproach, as God's stewards.
+They were not to be self-willed, quick-tempered, or addicted to wine.
+They were not to be pugnacious or fond of sordid gain, but hospitable, loving what is good, sensible, just, devout, self-controlled, and holding fast to the gospel which is in accordance with sound teaching.
+Titus was to make sure that his appointees were able to both exhort in sound doctrine and to refute those who contradicted the truth of the pure, gospel message.
+The same criteria for elders should be in place today, but sadly this is rarely the case.

 The qualities and qualifications of church elders, or bishops, were clearly laid out, and the exemplary character that was necessary for this role was to ensure that the teaching of the gospel of grace would not be compromised, by the increasing numbers of false teachers, Judaizes, and demonic doctrines that were pouring into the Body of Christ with increasing intensity.